redox-os/website/content/news/this-month-251031.md

 - [Patreon](https://www.patreon.com/redox_os)
 - [Merch](https://redox-os.creator-spring.com/)

+## Flexible Device Detection

+Jeremy Soller was improving the upcoming `hwd` daemon to make it usable and finally enabled it to detect and configure ACPI or DeviceTree computers.

+This daemon fixed our problems with DeviceTree computers and improved the ARM64 hardware support.

 ## Servo on Redox!

 Wildan Mubarok successfully ported Servo after some effort to fix bugs and missing functionality, thanks for all contributors that made it possible.